-Now that you know the top cleaning methods and their prices, it’s time to determine how much your business should charge for carpet cleaning services.
+Now that you know the top cleaning methods and the average cost to clean carpet with these approaches, it’s time to determine how much to charge for carpet cleaning services.

 How much to charge for carpet cleaning

-Remember, these are averages.
+Remember, these are professional carpet cleaning costs averages.
 Your business does not have to charge these exact prices to be competitive.